zhaoyun95/big-data-challenge/README.md

 Amazon has several policies to reduce the bias of its Vine reviews: https://www.amazon.com/gp/vine/help?ie=UTF8.
 But are Vine reviews truly trustworthy?
 Your task is to investigate whether Vine reviews are free of bias.

+#### list of files
-- level1a.ipynb  Google Colab notebook which loads video game reivews
+- level1a.ipynb : Google Colab notebook which loads video game reivews
-- level1b.ipynb  Google Colab notebook which loads apparel reviews
+- level1b.ipynb : Google Colab notebook which loads apparel reviews
-- level2.ipynb   Google Colab notebook which does the analysis
+- level2.ipynb  : Google Colab notebook which does the analysis

 ### Conclusion: